blankRiot96/blankRiot96/README.md

 i dont like vibe coding

-* notably decent at Python, though my typing knowledge is slightly outdated ig. not really familiar with the new generics syntax and whatnot.<br>
-  probably dabbled the most in python, tried a whole bunch of things, most of my projects are sourced in it<br>
+* ive dabbled the most in python<br>
-  some notable things ive done in python include:
+  some notable things ive done include:
     - my [modal text editor](<https://github.com/blankRiot96/axedit>) that i made from scratch for python, it's functional! (a bit buggy, though)<br>
     took me 9 months, though i was working on and off on it during that time. tried implementing a few of the vim motions i use in it as well<br>
     plugged in jedi for autocomplete and ruff for the linting<br>